-Male hormones known as androgens are produced by the testes in men and the adrenal gland in women.
+The testes produce male hormones known as androgens in men and the adrenal gland in women.

-When we reach puberty, androgens first start affecting our skin, pores start appearing which is due to the follicle being dilated from oil flowing to the surface, these pores spread across the nose, cheeks, and chin.
+When we reach puberty, androgens first start affecting our skin; pores start appearing due to the follicle being dilated from oil flowing to the surface, these pores spread across the nose, cheeks, and chin.

-The androgens switch on our oily sebaceous glands, they go about their business flowing through the bloodstream, and when they come into contact with a sebaceous cell, they start to produce oil – they coat the cell and if they build up it can block the pore creating pimples, an oil-rich environment that p. acnes bacteria love.
+The androgens switch on our oily sebaceous glands; they go about their business flowing through the bloodstream.
+When they come into contact with a sebaceous cell, they start to produce oil – they coat the cell, and if they build-up, it can block the pore creating pimples, an oil-rich environment that p. acne bacteria love.